 3. Improve on the original

 “Act first, think later, and then iterate.” is something that Amber Rae said on a recent Unmistakable Creative podcast episode.
 I wrote 30 Days to Make and Sell a Fabulous eBook in two weeks.
 TWO WEEKS.
 And it’s a great product, sure.
 But it needed updating with all the Kindle and Createspace and other self-publishing and book writing trends and resources that have become available in the last three years.
 The new version of the book is the course.
 I couldn’t redo the original or just throw in a new chapter and then call it good – I needed to make something that would be a huge improvement on the original.
 It’s about adding value!
-It’s about eliminating overwhelm and adding something new to make it better and easier for people than ever before.
+It’s about eliminating overwhelm and adding something new to make it better and easier for people than ever before and you can even edit, which is easier now a days with PDF software from sodapdf.com which is perfect for everyone creating digital content.

 4. Ask.
 Connect.
 Don’t go it alone.